 “You and I are about to have an uncomfortable conversation.”

-These words mark a rough start to another Veterans Treatment Court, a twice-monthly “alternative sentencing court” designed for veterans and active duty members of the military in Fayetteville, neighbor to Fort Bragg.
+These words mark a rough start to another Veterans Treatment Court, a twice-monthly “alternative sentencing court” designed for veterans and active duty members of the military in Fayetteville, neighbor to Fort Liberty.
 Cumberland County’s court is one of 264 nationally, and it’s been presided over by the same man since its inception in January 2015.

 He’s District Court Judge Lou Olivera (’00 Law), a veteran himself who experienced the hell of combat in the Gulf War and a man who understands the aftermath those experiences can have on a person upon their return to civilian life.
 Veterans Treatment Courts distinguish themselves from other speciality courts by providing counseling and medical services and even employment, education and housing for ex-military in the legal system for misdemeanors and certain lesser felonies.

 Mental health issues, alcoholism, drug abuse, unemployment and poverty are but a few of the problems many veterans face.
 Many suffer from post traumatic stress disorder, which often goes hand-in-hand with the other issues.

 The court — and Judge Olivera — are there to help them.
 But not coddle them.